-If you are in possession of a gun for the purpose of hunting in Ontario, you are required to carry proof of your firearms accreditation under the Firearms Act (Canada) - this includes apprentice hunters (residents 12-14 years old).
+If you are in possession of a gun for the purpose of hunting in Ontario, you are required to carry proof of your firearms accreditation under the Firearms Act (Canada) - this includes apprentice hunters (12-14 year old residents).
+You are not required to carry proof of firearms accreditation if you are hunting with a bow or crossbow in Ontario.
 Every gun hunter must carry one of the following: a valid possession and acquisition licence, a valid minor's licence, or a stamped copy of a Canadian Firearms Safety Course (CFSC) student report as official documentation showing successful completion of the CFSC.
-For non-residents, this could also include a valid non-resident firearms declaration form confirmed by a Canadian customs officer, or a valid temporary firearms borrowing licence for non-residents issued under the Firearms Act (Canada).
+For non-residents, this could also include a valid non-resident firearms declaration form confirmed by a Canadian customs officer, or a valid temporary firearms borrowing licence for nonresidents issued under the Firearms Act (Canada).

 You are required to produce this documentation to a conservation officer upon request.
-Note: You may submit an application for a Possession and Acquisition Licence (PAL) up to 6 months before you turn 18 years old.
+Note:You may submit an application for a Possession and Acquisition Licence (PAL) up to 6 months before you turn 18 years old.
 If there are no eligibility concerns identified during the review of your PAL application, your application will be approved and your PAL will be issued on your 18th birthday.
 Please ensure you plan ahead to avoid any delays.